BillTTTTT/AMPT_small_systems/README.md

 With Javier's modified of Hulthen wavefunction input.
 The modified file could be found on rcf: /direct/phenix+u/pengqi/work/Ampt-v1.26t5-v2.26t5/hijing1.383_ampt.f

+## Run on RCF
+To run these code on RCF, a shell script file and a "submit file" are required.
+Examples could be found here:

+.sh:    /direct/phenix+u/pengqi/work/run_ampt/run_backup.sh
+submit: /direct/phenix+u/pengqi/work/run_ampt/submit_backup

+".sh" file contains everything from "input.ampt".
+You can edit collision energy, collision system, # events per job, hadronic scattering and partonic scattering.
+"submit" file controls number of jobs to be submitted.

+Put the .C files into AMPT folder, then use command "condor_submit submit_backup" to submit jobs.

 ## Description of each file

 ### event_plane.C

-This code could be run directly at rcf.
+This code could be run directly on rcf.

 Written in C++, applying Event Plane method with three-sub events resolution.
 Three-sub events come from BBCS, FVTXS, FCTXN.